Crisp and Co. Banner Image

 • Valuable items such as jewellery and artwork

-Freezing Orders can even cover assets that do not ‘exist’ yet, such as imminent compensation for a personal injury.
+Freezing Orders in divorce can even cover assets that do not ‘exist’ yet, such as imminent compensation for a personal injury.

 Typically, the court will freeze specific assets of a certain known value, such as a bank account balance.
 However, Freezing Orders can stretch to cover all assets owned or controlled by your spouse or civil partner.

 The process of getting a Freezing Order can be challenging and expensive but depending on the value of your claim and the amount of assets at stake, the benefits can quickly outweigh the costs.
-We can provide clear, practical advice about your prospects for success and whether making an application is in your best interests.
+We can provide clear, practical legal advice about freezing assets and whether making an application is in your best interests.

 To get a Freezing Order, you must make a court application.
 It is likely that you will need to attend at least one court hearing and we are more than happy to represent you throughout the proceedings.